 Give in to a Cheat Food?
 Let TITLE Keep You on Track

 Succumbing to a cheat food every now and then won’t hurt your weight loss goals as long as you’re staying active.
-At TITLE Boxing Club, you’ll find fun, high-energy group fitness classes designed to help you burn 1,000 calories in just one hour!
+At TITLE Boxing Club, you’ll find fun, high-energy group fitness classes designed to help you burn 1,000 calories*!
 Find your local TITLE today and get started.

 If you try out any of our cheat food alternatives, let us know what you think in the comments — and happy weight loss, all!